BrandonVex/CloudResume/README.md

 #### 2.3 Python

-Lambda Function, responsible for handling the business logic of an application (in this case, updating and returning overall visitors count) is written using Python's latest version for Lambda [as of writing this section](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) (01.04.2023).
+Lambda Function, responsible for handling the business logic of an application (in this case, updating and returning overall visitors count) is written using Python's latest version for Lambda [as of writing this section] (06.30.2024).

 ### Stage 3 - Frontend & Backend integration